A Complete Guide to Trust Signals: 77 Signals for Building Brand Trust with Humans and AI

 11. Special-access media

-- Today, publications like Forbes, Ad Age, and local business journals have paid programs that give you special access to submit or be quoted in stories.
+- Today, publications like Entrepreneur, Inc., Forbes, Fast Company, and local business journals have paid programs that give you special access to submit or be quoted in stories.
 These often appear in Google News results.

 12. Bylined articles in business and industry publications